brknapp/Project_1/README.md

 ```

 In order to get information from the OMDb API, we have to build a URL
 with our search criteria.
 It’s similar to doing a Google search.
+There
+are two ways to build a URL: “By ID or Title” or “By Search”.

 # Build URL for One Movie Title

-Next, there are two ways to get information from the OMDb API.
-You can
-either build your search “By ID or Title” or “By Search”.

-Let’s say you have a movie title in mind, like Star Wars.
-Here’s a
+Let’s say you have a movie title in mind, like Star Wars (1977).
+Here’s
-function you can use to get data from the OMDb API about Star Wars:
+a function you can use to get data from the OMDb API about Star Wars:

 Note: the parameter “type” has three options: movie, series, and
 episode.
 If “type” is not specified, it will give everything (including